OpenSlides/openslides-manage-service/README.md

 [Below](#SSL-encryption) you find for more information and how to use [caddys](https://github.com/OpenSlides/OpenSlides/blob/master/proxy) integrated certificate retrieval or how to disable the proxy expecting SSL.
-Disabling SSL is only possible if you use an extra proxy in front of OpenSlides.
+Disabling SSL is only feasible if you use an extra proxy in front of OpenSlides.
 Keep in mind that the browser client requires a HTTPS connection to the server.
 It is NOT possible to use OpenSlides without any SSL encryption at all.